About the UNT Libraries

 We provide innovative programs and support to enhance the relationship between teaching and learning at the University of North Texas.

-- The Eagle Commons Library is home to the government documents, law, political science, geography and business collections.
+- The Sycamore Library is home to the government documents, law, political science, geography and business collections.
 It also houses the Collaboration and Learning Commons, which has been designed for group study offering students, faculty and staff interactive whiteboards, movable furniture, and two study rooms for up to 16 people with projection and video recording capabilities.

 - The Discovery Park Library supports the College of Engineering and the College of Information, Library Science, and Technologies.
 It covers multiple areas of engineering, library and information science, and learning technology.